simeononsecurity/simeononsecurity.ch/content/articles/mastering-least-privilege-access-control-linux/index.en.md

 Regularly **monitor and log access attempts** to critical files and directories.
 This helps to identify any unauthorized access attempts or suspicious activity, allowing for timely detection and response.

-Lastly, consider implementing additional security measures such as **file integrity monitoring** and **mandatory access control (MAC)** frameworks like SELinux or AppArmor.
+Finally, consider implementing additional security measures such as **file integrity monitoring** and **mandatory access control (MAC)** frameworks like SELinux or AppArmor.
 These technologies further enhance the security of your Linux system by ensuring the integrity of critical files and enforcing strict access controls.

 ## Best Practices for Implementing Least Privilege Access Control